Introduction

 Ecotone will take care of loading the Aggregate and storing them after the method is called.
 Therefore all we need to do it to send an Command.

-Like you can, we also added block method, we can know send an Command which will block the user.
+Like you can see, we also added "block()" method, which will block given user.
 Yet it does not hold any Command as parameter.
-In this scenario we don't even need Command Message, because if we would allow to pass status from outside, potentially wrong status could be passed.
+In this scenario we don't even need Command Message, because the logic is encapsulated inside nicely, and passing a status from outside could actually allow for bugs (e.g. passing UserStatus::active).
 Therefore all we want to know is that there is intention to block the user, the rest happens within the method.

 To execute our block method we would call Command Bus this way: